aws-observability/terraform-aws-observability-accelerator/docs/eks/istio.md

 ### 7. Visualize the Application's dashboard

-Log back into your Managed Grafana Workspace and navigate to the dashboard side panel, click on `Observability Accelerator Dashboards` Folder and open the `ISTIO Service` Dashboard.
-This gives details about metrics for the service and then client workloads (workloads that are calling this service) and service workloads (workloads that are providing this service) for that service.
+Log back into your Amazon Managed Grafana workspace and navigate to the dashboard side panel, click on the `Observability Accelerator Dashboards` folder and open the `Istio Service` Dashboard.
+Use the Service dropdown menu to select the "reviews.default.svc.cluster.local" service.
+This gives details about metrics for the service, client workloads (workloads that are calling this service), and service workloads (workloads that are providing this service).

-Explore the Istio Performance and Control Plane dasbhoards as well.
+Explore the Istio Control Plan, Mesh, and Performance dasbhoards as well.